How to Travel Carry-On Only

 Traveling carry-on only might seem restrictive and difficult to do, but I believe NOT checking luggage provides me with more freedom.
 Whether you’re trying to avoid checked bag fees, you’re worried about the airlines losing your luggage, or you just want to travel lighter, packing carry-on only is something you can easily do too.
 I’ll show you how!

 It all started when I was planning a one week trip to Greece.
-It was my first trip completely on my own, and I thought that if I only brought carry-on luggage, it would be one less thing to worry about.
+It was my first solo trip, and I thought that if I only brought carry-on luggage, it would be one less thing to worry about.

 What exactly does carry-on mean?
 For most airlines it means a small suitcase or backpack that goes in the overhead compartment, plus a “personal item” which can be a purse, briefcase, or something else of that size.
 The personal item must fit completely under the seat in front of you.